dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2401.md

 Asking Your Local Excel Guru

-Chapter 24 Ten VBA Do’s and Don’ts
+Chapter 24 Ten VBA Do's and Don'ts

 Do Declare All Variables

-Don’t Confuse Passwords with Security
+Don't Confuse Passwords with Security

 Do Clean Up Your Code

-Don’t Put Everything in One Procedure
+Don't Put Everything in One Procedure

 Do Consider Other Software

-Don’t Assume That Everyone Enables Macros
+Don't Assume That Everyone Enables Macros

 Do Get in the Habit of Experimenting

-Don’t Assume That Your Code Will Work with Other Excel Versions
+Don't Assume That Your Code Will Work with Other Excel Versions

 Do Keep Your Users in Mind

-Don’t Forget About Backups
+Don't Forget About Backups

 Index